gnosis/dx-tools/README.md

 # Documentation
 For more information on the underlying protocol, checkout the [DutchX Documentation](http://dutchx.readthedocs.io/en/latest).

-# Security and Liability
-All the code and explanation is provided WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
- An API gathers publicly available data from the Ethereum blockchain on the usage of this Program.
-Please note that where you use the DutchX protocol to auction off a token and no one participates on the bid side of the auction within a 24 hour period, the token to be sold will be valued at zero.
-Therefore, we recommend that you also ensure liquidity for the bid-side.

-If you are inexperiences with blockchain operations, we do not recommend to use the CLI.
-Only you are responsible for your private key.

 # Getting ready to trade
 **1a Install docker**
 * Windows: https://store.docker.com/editions/community/docker-ce-desktop-windows